skip to main content

 • What language(s) are spoken in your home?

-Elementary students will receive the screening at their home school and middle and high school students will participate in screening at the HCPSS Multilingual Family Registration Center.
-Students born in and outside of the United States may be eligible to receive ESOL Services.
+Elementary students will receive the screening at their home school and middle and high school students will participate in screening at the HCPSS Multilingual Family Services Center.
+Students born in and outside of the United States may be eligible to receive ELD Services.

 Communication to Parents/Guardians